kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 September 12: Shoot terrorists, but killing civilians makes mourning civilians terrorists.
 Shows how it's kind of impossible to destroy terrorism in this manner

-*System*: Interacting set of elements that forms a whole with a common goal or purpose
+[[system|System]]: Interacting set of elements that forms a whole with a common goal or purpose

 Iterate, and between iterations, take into account multiple facets of game design

-*self efficacy* - power over your world.
+[[self efficacy]] - power over your world.
 Gaming gives you that feeling, and has helped people with cancer who feel powerless

 Games that help with PTSD by slowly reintroducing traumas